Restricted type II maximum likelihood priors on regression coefficients: Conclusions

 \section{Conclusions}

-Conceptually, the type II ML priors that were studied offer an attractive compromise between conventional priors that might seem overly concentrated at the null model and priors that are centered at the model likelihood function (such as the prior leading to BIC).
-The importance of constraining the prior so that it does not overly concentrate was highlighted, and the need to carefully choose the constraint in high-dimensional situations was discussed.
+Conceptually, the type II ML priors we studied offer an attractive compromise between conventional priors, which might seem overly concentrated at the null model, and BIC.
+The importance of constraining the maximization so that the prior does not overly concentrate was highlighted, and the need to carefully choose the constraint in high-dimensional situations was discussed.

-The surprise of the analysis was that the recommended type II ML prior gives remarkably similar answers to BIC.
-Indeed, the paper could be viewed as primarily providing a new justification of BIC in normal linear models, suggesting that BIC need not just be viewed as an approximation but as something that corresponds quite closely to Bayesian analysis with sensible priors (and not just with priors that sit on top of the model likelihoods).
+The surprise of the analysis was that the type II ML prior gives remarkably similar answers to BIC.
+Indeed, the paper could be viewed as primarily providing a new justification of BIC in normal linear models, suggesting that BIC need not just be viewed as an approximation but as something that corresponds quite closely to an interpretable type II ML procedure (and not just with priors that sit on top of the model likelihoods).

+In Example~\ref{ex:twopreds} and the simulation study in Section~\ref{sec:simstudies}, we observe that the $g$-prior with $g=n$, which is the lower bound of our restricted type II ML prior, can severely underperform when the predictors are correlated (especially when most predictors are active ).
+In our numerical comparisons, the Zellner-Siow prior, BIC, and the type II ML procedure yield similar results.
+Zellner-Siow seems to perform slightly better in most cases, but its performance suffers when most predictors are active.
+From a theoretical perspective, Zellner-Siow satisfies intrinsic consistency and predictive matching, which are not satisfied by the type II ML prior.
+However, the type II ML prior yields closed form Bayes factor, whereas the Zellner-Siow prior does not (see Table~\ref{tab:properties}).

 Finally, we revisited the nonparametric regression example in \cite{shibata1983asymptotic}, showing how prior information could be incorporated into the constraints defining type II ML priors, leading to considerably improved performance (when the prior information is correct).
 This is perhaps the most promising practical venue for type II ML priors: embed available structural information about the prior into the class of priors, and then use type II ML.